neutrinojs/neutrino/docs/cli/README.md

 Using the command-line interface is the preferred and simplest way of interacting with Neutrino.

-When using the Neutrino CLI, you provide a list of presets for the API to attempt to load and merge configurations for.
-Each preset will attempt to be loaded from the current working directory's `node_modules`, nested within, by name, or relative file path.
+When using the Neutrino CLI, you can provide a list of middleware for the API to attempt to load and merge configurations.
+Each middleware will attempt to be loaded from the current working directory's `node_modules`, nested within, by name, or relative file path.
 If it cannot be found, an exception will be thrown.

-In addition to any provided presets, Neutrino will also attempt to load configuration data from the package.json residing in the current working directory.
-If this package.json contains an object at `neutrino.config`, this data will be merged with the Neutrino configuration after all presets and middleware have been loaded.
+In addition to any provided middleware, Neutrino will attempt to load a `.neutrinorc.js` file as middleware from the current working directory if it exists.

 Let's take a look at the CLI usage.